Nathan-Nesbitt/ICT-128/Lectures/Unit 3/Chapter 15 - Jobs.md

 - We can create Jobs to solve this problem.

-## Synchronous vs Asnychronous
+## Synchronous vs Asynchronous

 - `synchronous` is when we run line by line, top to bottom, until the script is done.

 - `asychronous` means that we can have multiple processes running at the same time.

-- Jobs are run asychronously which is beneficial because
+- Jobs are run asynchronously which is beneficial because
     - Frees up the UI/terminal for more commands
     - ALlows you to run multiple computing problems at the same time.